Natural Resources

 State 1 to 4

-No-Fire, No-Use, and Encroachment will allow an increase of Eastern red cedar and deciduous trees such as locusts in the plant community.
+Encroachment of woody species, no grazing, and no fire will cause an increase of eastern red cedar and deciduous trees such as honeylocust in the plant community transitioning the Reference State to the Invaded Woody State.

 Restoration pathway R2A